 Subject + should + not + verb.

-*Short form of the Negative form is: “shouldn’t”
+- Short version of the form is: “shouldn’t“.

 - I should never be late to school again!

 - He shouldn’t talk to his classmates during the exam.